Singapore at a Glance

 Singapore offers plenty of education and child care options for expat children.

-Primary education lasts for 6 years and is compulsory for children above the age of 6.
+Primary education lasts for six years and is compulsory for children above the age of six.
 It focuses on English, the kid’s mother tongue (i.e. Chinese, Malay or Tamil – a subject which can be dropped in the case of foreign children) and mathematics.
 Children are thus prepared for the national Primary School Leaving Examination.

-During their 4 or 5 years of secondary education, students are divided into different curricular groups based on their PSLE performance:
+During their four or five years of secondary education, students are divided into different curricular groups based on their PSLE performance:

 - Normal (Academic)